Turkish Americans: Characteristics

 Official statistics on the total number of Turkish Americans (of full or partial ancestry) do not provide a true reflection of the total population.
 In part, this is because ethnic Turkish people often choose not to report their ethnic ancestry, which is only voluntary in censuses.
 Moreover, the Turkish American community is unique in that many trace their roots to early Ottoman Turkish migrants who came to the United States from all areas of the Ottoman Empire, whilst those who migrated since the 20th century have come from various post-Ottoman modern nation-states.
 Thus, Turkish Americans mostly descend from the Republic of Turkey; however, there are also significant ethnic Turkish communities in the US which descend from the island of Cyprus (i.e. Turkish Cypriots from both the Republic of Cyprus and the TRNC), the Balkans (e.g. Turkish Bulgarians, Turkish Macedonians, Turkish Romanians, etc.), North Africa (i.e. Turkish Algerians, Turkish Egyptians, Turkish Libyans, and Turkish Tunisians), the Levant (i.e. Turkish Iraqis, Turkish Lebanese, and Turkish Syrians) as well as from other areas of the former Ottoman Empire (e.g. Turkish Saudis).
 Furthermore, in recent years there has been a significant number of ethnic Turkish people coming to the US from the modern Turkish diaspora, especially from the Turkish Meskhetian diaspora in Krasnodar Krai in Russia and other former Soviet states in Eastern Europe.
 There is also a growing number of "Euro-Turks" from Central and Western Europe (e.g. Turkish Austrian, Turkish British, and Turkish German communities) which have settled in the United States.

 Population

-According to the 2000 United States Census 117,575 Americans voluntarily declared their ethnicity as Turkish.
+According to the 2000 United States census 117,575 Americans voluntarily declared their ethnicity as Turkish.
 However, the actual number of Americans of Turkish descent is believed to be considerably larger because most Turkish Americans do not declare their ethnicity.
 In 1996 Professor John J. Grabowski had already estimated the number of Turks in the United States to be 500,000.
-By 2009, Erdal Şafak said that the Turkish American community was approximately 850,000 to 900,000.
-More recently, in 2012, the former US Commerce Secretary, John Bryson, confirmed at the Center for American Progress that the Turkish American community was now over 1,000,000:

-There are, however, much higher estimates.
-Non-governmental Turkish organizations in the USA claim that there are at least 3,000,000 people of Turkish origin living in the United States, including Turkish Americans as well as new Turkish migrant workers and students.
-Consequently, the Turkish American population is fast approaching the significant number of Turks in Germany because most Turkish students, expats etc. who have recently come to the United States decide to stay permanently.
+Other sources such as the Turkish American Community put the Turkish American population at between 350,000 and 500,000 with majority concentrations living in the New York/New Jersey region as well as California.

+The 2023 American Community Survey conducted by the United States Census Bureau recorded 252,256 Americans of Turkish descent.

 In addition, the Turks of South Carolina, an Anglicized isolated community identifying as Turkish in Sumter County for over 200 years, numbered around 500 in the mid-20th century.